 Enjoy Some Live Music Around the Ship

 Are you a live music fan?
-In the evenings you’ll find live music being played at locations around the ship from the ship’s musicians.
+In the evenings you’ll find live music being played at locations around the ship.

 Styles vary, and the lineup will be mentioned in your ship’s daily planner.
 It’s almost always something easy to listen to (don’t expect any heavy metal), and usually the bands play covers ranging from classic hits to new favorites.